 Defying fractured, fragmented modern perspectives, the Fujimura Institute encourages artists and thinkers to collaborate, cooperate, and inspire their audiences to piece together a “whole” view of the world.

 Through our Kintsugi-Peace Making effort through Academy Kintsugi, launched on the twentieth commemoration of 9/11/01 in New York City, we have had over 1500 who attended Kintsugi Experiences with over 27 certified trained facilitators.
-The founders of Academy Kintsugi, Mako and Haejin Fujimura, has brought Kintsugi-Peace Making presentation to significant groups and individuals including Pope Francis, UK Parliament, as well as to the slums of India.
+The founders of Academy Kintsugi, Mako and Haejin Fujimura, has brought Kintsugi-Peace Making presentation to significant groups and individuals including Pope Francis, UK Parliament, as well as to the slums of Southeast Asia.

 The Institute’s other events and initiatives help connect creative people from different fields so they may design generative collaborations.
 These events include collaborative exhibits, such as the current QU4RTETS project, and “Art, Love and Beauty” and new “Beauty+Justice” lecture series, featuring artists thinkers, Fujimura Institute scholars and creative catalysts that promotes generative conversations, and sparks new ideas and cross-disciplinary projects.

 Fujimura Fellows program works under the institute and have had chapters in Fuller Seminary and Bucknell University and Mako and Haejin Fujimura continues to mentor catalysts after graduation.
 They are developing a generational stewardship model that manifests generative, generational and generous stewardship.

 IAMCultureCare is a vision to steward the ecosystem of culture toward flourishing.
 We do this by creating a language for artists and non-artists to live generatively, and by spreading the “aroma of beauty” in the harsh context of their professional and personal lives.